A young girl prepares to compete in a muay Thai fight in Thailand this past fall.

 Kids catch fish in a river near Bangkok, the capital of Thailand.

 Once a poor, agricultural nation, Thailand is widely considered an economic success story.
 Over the past few decades, the nation’s economy has boomed, thanks largely to increases in tourism and manufacturing.
-According to the World Bank, the country’s poverty rate declined to 7 percent in 2015, from 67 percent in 1986.
+According to the World Bank, the country’s declined to 7 percent in 2015, from 67 percent in 1986.

 However, most of the economic growth has been limited to the area around the capital, Bangkok.
-Many people in rural areas, especially those not visited by tourists, continue to struggle.
+Many people in areas, especially those not visited by tourists, continue to struggle.
 More than 80 percent of the country’s 7.1 million poor people were living in rural areas as of 2014.

 In these places, many children have to work on farms, in factories, or in fisheries to help their families.
 Some turn to other activities, such as muay Thai, to fight their way out of poverty.